ECG interpretation: Characteristics of the normal ECG (P-wave, QRS complex, ST segment, T-wave)

 Assessment of the T-wave represents a difficult but fundamental part of ECG interpretation.
 The normal T-wave in adults is positive in most precordial and limb leads.
 The T-wave amplitude is highest in V2–V3.
 The amplitude diminishes with increasing age.
 As noted above, the transition from the ST segment to the T-wave should be smooth.
 The T-wave is normally slightly asymmetric since its downslope (second half) is steeper than its upslope (first half).
 Women have a more symmetrical T-wave, a more distinct transition from ST segment to T-wave and lower T-wave amplitude.

 The T-wave should be concordant with the QRS complex, meaning that a net positive QRS complex should be followed by a positive T-wave, and vice versa (Figure 17).
 Otherwise, there is discordance (opposite directions of QRS and T) which might be due to pathology.
 A negative T-wave is also called an inverted T-wave.

-T-wave changes are notoriously misinterpreted, particularly inverted T-waves.
-Below follows a discussion which aims to clarify some of the common misunderstandings.
+T-wave changes are frequently misinterpreted, particularly inverted T-waves.
+Below follows a discussion that aims to clarify some of the common misunderstandings.
 All T-waves are illustrated in Figure 18.

 T-wave inversion (inverted / negative T-waves)

 T-wave inversion means that the T-wave is negative.
 The T-wave is negative if its terminal portion is below the baseline, regardless of whether its other parts are above the baseline.
 T-wave inversions are frequently misunderstood, particularly in the setting of ischemia.